mozilla-l10n/localizer-documentation/src/webprojects/sumo.md

 SUMO is made up by several file types.
 In order to minimize revision and get translation right the first time, the key is to get the context right.
 Look for clues or ask others for help:

 * String comments: in Pontoon they’re displayed above the area where you can enter your translation for a string.
 They always include a reference to the code where the string is used, and you can use this information to search for context in the [Kitsune GitHub repository](https://github.com/mozilla/kitsune).
 * [The SUMO l10n forum](https://support.mozilla.org/forums/l10n-forum).
-But first thing first, you need to [create a SUMO account](https://support.mozilla.org/users/authcontributor) in order to participate in the discussions in the forum.
+But first thing first, you need to [create a Firefox account](https://support.mozilla.org/users/auth) in order to participate in the discussions in the forum.

 Localized strings in Pontoon will be synced up with [sumo-l10n on GitHub](https://github.com/mozilla-l10n/sumo-l10n) every 20 minutes, making the repository the source of truth.